Apply to the Dual MS/MA Degree in Conservation and Art HistoryAPPLY HERE

-Applicants for the Mellon Library & Archive and TBM Art Conservation programs must declare their intention to enter these specializations at time of application.
+Applicants for the Mellon TBM Art Conservation program must declare their intention to enter this specialization at time of application.
 It is optional for all other applicants to declare a specialty, or remain undecided, when applying to the program.
 International students wishing to enter the conservation program must satisfy the same admission requirements as U.S. applicants.

 Candidates wishing to be considered for admission to the Institute for Fall 2022 must submit their applications by Wednesday, December 1, 2021.

 All applications to the Institute (MA, PhD, and MA/MS) are submitted electronically through GSAS online.

 Applications are processed electronically by NYU's Graduate School of Arts and Science (GSAS) Office of Admissions.
 Technical questions about the application can be directed to email@example.com, 212-998-8050.

 - Undergraduate B.A., B.F.A., or B.S. degree in any major.
 Students have come to the program with backgrounds in archaeology, art history, anthropology, classics, language studies, computer science, pre-med studies, studio arts, business, law, philosophy, etc.